eliseomartelli/eliseomartelli.it/_posts/2020-03-02-netflix-payments-home-assistant.md

 ---
-title: 'Netflix Payments reminder with the help of Home Assistant'
+title: "Netflix Payments reminder with the help of Home Assistant"
 categories: finance home-automation
 published: true
 ---

 Today's project aims at tracking the _invoices_ of a shared account thanks to [Home Assistant](https://home-assistant.io).
 For those of you that don't know what Home Assistant is, well, Home Assistant is a versatile home automation software that can integrate a lot of different devices.
 It's starting to become an essential part of my living areas thanks to its possibilities.
 And sometimes you _just_ wish that you could use it to automate people (just kiddin').

 ## Prerequisites